devanshir21/210324_EE798R/README.md

     a.
 Multimodal CNN: Combines multiple signals (FGSR(Feet-GSR), HGSR(Hand-GSR), HR) using parallel CNNs for better stress detection.
     b.
 Continuous Recurrence Plots (Cont-RPs): Nonlinear representation of time-series data that captures complex dynamic patterns in physiological signals.
-    c Short-Term Signals: Focuses on signals of 10-30 seconds, making it suitable for real-time stress detection.
+    c.
+Short-Term Signals: Focuses on signals of 10-30 seconds, making it suitable for real-time stress detection.

 **6. Data Used:**